 My school is ofically outstanding.
 I would name and shame them, but I have bills to pay and a commitment to my current class.
 I am attaching a photo.
 It is not to upset, or shock.
 It is to warn.
 Stress is a physical illness, not just mental. pic.twitter.com/GgkNCIast5

 In excessive amounts, cortisol is tied to symptoms and ailments including weight gain, anxiety, hormonal imbalances and fertility problems.
 Excessive amounts of cortisol can break down skin collagen which is the protein that keeps your skin smooth and elastic.
 More worryingly, high levels of cortisol suppress the immune system and inflammatory pathways, rendering the body more susceptible to disease.
-There are many other symptoms of sleep deprivation and stress and these can be seen in the table.

 For more about the importance of sleep, watch this TED Talk by Matt Walker.